Elders Living at Home Program

-For 25 years the Elders Living At Home Program has been at the forefront of ending elder homelessness in Boston.
+For more than a quarter century the Elders Living At Home Program has been at the forefront of ending elder homelessness in Boston.
 Over the last two and a half decades, ELAHP has touched the lives of 2,500 people, not only clients, but their families, care providers, policy makers, public and private funders and students from a variety of disciplines.

 The mission of the Elders Living At Home Program is to support elders in making the transition out of homeless, to provide supportive services that build on the individual abilities of elders and to help them overcome the barriers to permanent housing.